ConorEB/ConorEB/README.md

 ## 🔭 Current

-I'm currently working on [IntelliTrade](https://intellitrade.app) - we're currently making it easy for anyone to get started with investing by providing actionable investment ideas and insights.
+I'm currently working on [IntelliTrade](https://intellitrade.app) - we're making it easy for anyone to get started with investing by providing actionable investment ideas and insights.

 ## ⚡️ Experience